ucsd-ml-arts/generative-text-andy/README.md

 Modern English writing style text generator--littleprince.ipynb

+I used 'He say' as the seed for the model because both training data have relevant text in them.
+The most reasonable output will be someone say something.
+There is a giant difference between the speaking style of ancient chinese and an native speaker.
+By comparing the difference between each outcome, the contrast will be highlighted.

 ## Results
 The difference between these two generate text is huge.
 We can easily distinguish which genre is the generated text from.